Click here for the Baja Experts!

 Patty;

-Mexican law requires you to file a tourist card and pay a $150 peso fee if (1.) you will be staying in Baja more than 72 hours, and (2) if you are traveling below Ensenada or San Felipe.
+Mexican law requires you to file a tourist card and pay a $20 fee if (1.) you will be staying in Baja more than 72 hours, and (2) if you are traveling below Ensenada or San Felipe.
 If you are traveling further south into Baja, especially for more than 72 hours, having a Tourist Card can save you a lot of headaches.
 If you are flying to Baja, the airline will provide you with this Tourist card.
 If you are driving to Baja, you must STOP at the immigration booth either at the border or in Ensenada, fill out the simple form (it's free), and get it stamped by the official.
-You then have 72 hours to pay the $150 peso fee ($16 U.S.) at a Mexican bank.
+You then have 72 hours to pay the $20 fee at a Mexican bank.
 If you are unable to provide this card when returning home from Baja, it will cost you time and money (up to $50 U.S.).
 Keep it in a safe place!

 Carlos Fiesta